 Starlight Night: If you're not married, spend the Winter 24 festival with Brandon, Cliff, Doctor, Gray, or Jennifer to earn this ring; basically, a candidate that participates in the Starlight Night party at your house.
-The other girl marriage candidates don't give the ring and neither does Rick, as his evening party is at the poultry shop with his mom and sister.
+The other girl marriage candidates don't give the ring before marriage and neither does Rick, as his evening party is at the poultry shop with his mom and sister.

 Valentine/White Day: This ring's appearance will either be on Valentine's day (Winter 14) or White Day (Spring 14).
 These festivals involve the marriage candidates giving you either Chocolate (winter) or Cookies (spring) by stopping by your farm house throughout the day if they have a purple heart color (10,000 LP) or more.